Wang-ZhengYi/ED_assignment/README.md

 ## This is a code assignment for Electric Dynamics Chapter5 2019,BNU.
-Please refer to "Electrodynamics"Page.163-165 by China Higher Education Press for detailed answers.

 ### Created by Z.Y.Wang @ BNU [browse github for codes details](https://github.com/Wang-ZhengYi/ED_Chapter5_code)